Phase One IQ4-150 Technical Basics

 Pro Note for Firmware Upgrades:

 The SAME rules of engagement apply here as I always recommend… Are you going out to shoot a job this week, with client, without internet access?
-Consider not jumping into this update until you have the time just to sit with your system, play, explore and notice if anything has run amok.
+Consider not jumping into any new firmware update until you have the time just to sit with your system, play, explore and notice if anything has run amok.

 *** This Firmware Update will drop down to a totally BLACK screen for a period of time, please be patient and allow it to complete!! ***